None of us predicted this current situation but now’s the time for loungeroom dancing to really come into its own right?

-Dee Street runs super fun, down to earth dance classes for women.
+We run super fun, down to earth dance classes for women that blend Afro, Dancehall, Booty and Hip-Hop dance styles.

-We believe that every woman has a unique, sexy, sassy side that when accessed in the right space can enliven her soul.
+We believe that every woman has a unique, sexy, sassy side that when accessed in the right space free from judgement and unrealistic standards can be transformative.

 We also believe that as women learn how to take up physical space and become more comfortable in our own skin, the world will change for the better.